How to wash cloth diapers

 Be very cautious and careful if you use bleach.
 Bleach greatly shortens the life of your diapers.
 But sometimes adding a tiny bit of diluted bleach occasionally is useful if you run into odor problems.
 I do use diluted bleach once in a while since my well water is not chlorinated.
 City water is chlorinated already.
 Overuse will damage things, but careful, occasional light use can be very helpful if needed.
 Be sure to rewash and dry again after bleach is used.
 When used wisely and occasionally, it can be a problem-solver.

-Hard water? (that means your water has a lot of minerals in it - if you get soap scum easily in your bathtub then your water is hard), try adding some Calgon Water Softener or other softener or Charlies Soap Booster Hard Water Treatment which is potassium diphosphate if you prefer unscented products (but follow caution warning if on a septic system).
+Hard water? (that means your water has a lot of minerals in it - if you get soap scum easily in your bathtub then your water is hard), try adding some Calgon Water Softener or other softener or Charlies Soap Booster Hard Water Treatment which is potassium diphosphate if you prefer unscented products (but follow caution warning if on a septic system, and never use it in rinse cycle since it is high pH).
 Add the softener to the water first and let it disperse in the water before you add the detergent.
 Calgon and other similar water softeners are ok for the diapers.
 Yes, you still need to rinse well even if you have hard water even if a school of thought says not to extra rinse with hard water.
 Detergent left in diapers will cause red bottoms so do get that out of the diapers to restore proper pH.
 We can't tell you how much to rinse and neither can anyone online.
 Only you can figure out what works in your water and wash situation from your own observations and experiences.
 Don't follow anyone's instructions blindly, including these.
 Online helps are information to help you learn but they are not rules.
+Minerals in the water such as iron can be problematic.
+Consult a water care specialist if needed.

 Link to more of my (Karen's) laundry thoughts.

 If you experience so-called "detergent buildup" just run a few hot cycles with just water.
 This is called stripping your diapers.
+GroVia Might Bubbles is also great for an occasional strip.
 If you rinse properly and choose laundry products that don't coat your diapers (no dryer sheets, no fabric softener) then you'll never need to strip.
 It is likely the problem is not really "detergent buildup" but really it is that the diapers aren't clean enough.
 You may need to disinfect with a little diluted bleach to kill a stink problem if needed, but that is not stripping.
 That is disinfecting.
 For stubborn rash creams, hand scrub it out with bar soap or a drop of laundry detergent at your sink.
 We do not recommend Dawn.
 It is for dishes not diapers and has a smell that never goes away.
 Just read the ingredients in Dawn online and then you'll likely also decide not to put them near your baby's bottom.
 We do not recommend using dish detergent in your washing machine ever.
-You'll likely have oversudding and the product is not designed for laundry use.
+You'll likely have oversudsing and the product is not designed for laundry use.
 It could break your washer.
 Dish products are not meant for laundry!

 Use enough detergent!
 Not using enough detergent is the most common mistake.
 The dirtier the load, the more detergent is needed so don't skimp on detergent.
 Rinse out any diaper soil that you can first, wash often, use enough detergent to get things clean, and rinse completely.
 You can do this.

 For longest life, wash warm.
 Hang to dry over a rack, not the hanging long way so you don't stretch out the elastics.
 Washing on hot may be ok.
 Follow tag instructions for the product.
 You can dry in the dryer but remove them when dry (after 15 minutes perhaps).
+Please do not use dryer balls if your laundry has snaps- dryer balls can damage snaps.
 Never pull or stretch a warm elastic.
 Allow them to cool first.
 Line drying in the sun is not good for covers but an occasional short time layed flat in the sun for a quick freshening can be ok, but don't overdo it.

 Polyester diapers and microfiber inserts are hard to wash.
 We don't sell those for that reason.
 Choose cotton for hassle-free washing and fewer rashes.
 When the diapers wash easily, they are cleaner and that means fewer rashes and less stink.
 Cotton diapers really are the best reusable diapering choice.
 Want stay-dry?
 You can add a stay-dry liner or doubler if you find that stay-dry is important to you.
 Usually it is not important to baby.
 Just change the diaper often, as you should anyhow, and stay-dry is usually not needed but it is still an option when choosing cotton diapers.
 Already have microfiber?
 For easiest washing, we recommend replacing microfiber inserts with cotton inserts or doubler or prefolds as inserts or flat birdseye diapers folded into rectangles.
 The microfiber is pretty good for dusting.
 Eliminating synthetic inserts from your diaper laundry makes sense and it really is true that synthetics are difficult to wash.
 No special detergents are needed for cotton diapers.